Dependency grammar: Prosodic dependencies

 Prosodic dependencies are acknowledged in order to accommodate the behavior of clitics.
 A clitic is a syntactically autonomous element that is prosodically dependent on a host.
 A clitic is therefore integrated into the prosody of its host, meaning that it forms a single word with its host.
 Prosodic dependencies exist entirely in the linear dimension (horizontal dimension), whereas standard syntactic dependencies exist in the hierarchical dimension (vertical dimension).
 Classic examples of clitics in English are reduced auxiliaries (e.g. -ll, -s, -ve) and the possessive marker -s.
-The prosodic dependencies in the following examples are indicated with the hyphen and the lack of a vertical projection line:
+The prosodic dependencies in the following examples are indicated with hyphens and the lack of a vertical projection line:

-The hyphens and lack of projection lines indicate prosodic dependencies.
 A hyphen that appears on the left of the clitic indicates that the clitic is prosodically dependent on the word immediately to its left (He'll, There's), whereas a hyphen that appears on the right side of the clitic (not shown here) indicates that the clitic is prosodically dependent on the word that appears immediately to its right.
 A given clitic is often prosodically dependent on its syntactic dependent (He'll, There's) or on its head (would've).
 At other times, it can depend prosodically on a word that is neither its head nor its immediate dependent (Florida's).